Lady of the Lake: Merlin's beloved and captor

-The Vulgate Cycle is first to tell of (depending on the version) either possibly a different or explicitly the same Lady of the Lake in the Prose Merlin-derived section in which Merlin falls in love with her, typically unrequited.
+The Vulgate Cycle, in its segment of the Prose Merlin continuation, was first to tell of the story of (depending on the version) either a different or the same Lady of the Lake that Merlin falls in love with, typically his feelings for her being unrequited.
 There, she also uses other names, including Elaine.
 As a result of their usually final encounter, Merlin almost always either dies or at very least is never seen again.

-The story takes place before the main Vulgate Lancelot section but was written later, linking her with the disappearance of Merlin from the romance tradition of Arthurian legend.
-She is given the name Viviane (or similar) and a human origin, although she is still being called a fairy.
+The story takes place before the main Vulgate Cycle section, Lancelot, but was written later, linking her with the disappearance of Merlin in the romance tradition of Arthurian legend.
+She is given the name Viviane (or similar) and a human origin, although she is still being called a fairy by the authors.
 In the Vulgate Merlin, Viviane refuses to give Merlin (who at this time is already old but appears to her in the guise of a handsome young man) her love until he has taught her all his secrets, after which she uses her power to seal him by making him sleep forever.
 The text explains this by a spell she put "on her groin which, as long as it lasted, prevented anyone from deflowering her and having relations with her."
 In an alternative Bristol Merlin fragment, she resists his seduction with the help of a magic ring during the week they spend together.
-The Post-Vulgate revision changes it into Viviane (Ninianne) causing Merlin's death out of her hatred and fear of him.

 Though Merlin knows beforehand that this will happen due to his power of foresight, he is unable to counteract her because of the 'truth' this ability of foresight holds.
 He decides to do nothing for his situation other than to continue to teach her his secrets until she takes the opportunity to get rid of him.
 Consequently, she entraps and entombs her unresisting mentor within a tree, in a hole underneath a large stone, or inside a cave, depending on the version of this story as it is told in the different texts.
 In the Prophéties de Merlin, for instance, Viviane is especially cruel in the way she disposes of Merlin, making him die a long death inside his tomb while taunting him.
-There, she is proud of how Merlin had never taken her virginity, unlike what happened with his other female students such as Morgan.
+There, she is proud of how Merlin had never taken her virginity, unlike what happened with his other female students, such as Morgan.

+The Post-Vulgate revision has Viviane described as causing Merlin's death out of her hatred of him.
 Conversely, the Livre d'Artus, a late alternative (and updated) variant of the Prose Lancelot, shows a completely peaceful scene taking place under a blooming hawthorn tree where Merlin is lovingly put to sleep by Viviane, as it is required by his destined fate that she has learned of.
-He then wakes up inside an impossibly high and indestructible tower, invisible from the outside, where she will come to meet him there almost every day or night—a motif reminiscent of Ganieda's visits of Merlin's house in an earlier version of his life as described by Geoffrey in Vita Merlini.
+He then wakes up inside an impossibly high and indestructible tower, invisible from the outside, where she will come to meet him there almost every day or night—a motif reminiscent of Ganieda's visits of Merlin's house in an earlier version of his life as described by Geoffrey of Monmouth in the Vita Merlini.